Knee Pain Treatment

 Treatment for Knee Pain Due to Repetitive Motion and Other Injuries

-Treating knee pain due to a fall, accident or another injury that resulted in a bone fracture or break might include pain medications along with casting or bracing, electronic bone stimulation and physical therapy.
+Treating knee pain due to a fall, accident, or another injury that resulted in a bone fracture might include pain medications along with casting or bracing, electronic bone stimulation and physical therapy.
 Surgery may be required, depending on the nature and severity of the injury.

 Treating Knee Pain Due to Mechanical Problems